-Dr. Samantha Suffren is a neuropsychiatry board certified physician.
-She obtained her undergraduate degree as a Howard Hughes Fellow majoring in Biochemistry from North Carolina State University.
-Upon graduating she became involved in oncogenetic research at the National Institute of Environmental Health in Raleigh.
-With a desire to work more directly with the care of others, she decided to continue her education and obtain her Medical Degree.
-Dr. Suffren attended East Carolina University with an initial dream to be a rural family medicine doctor.
-During her residence, she fell in love with psychiatry and attended Wake Forest University Baptist Medical Center where she completed her residency in psychiatry.
+Dr. Samantha Suffren is a board certified neuropsychiatrist.
+After earning an undergraduate degree in biochemistry as a Howard Hughes Fellow at North Carolina State University, and a stint in research, she pursued medicine at East Carolina University to follow a dream of becoming a rural family medicine practitioner.
+But she fell in love with psychiatry and attended Wake Forest University Baptist Medical Center where she completed her residency in that field.

 Dr. Suffern was an associate professor at UNC Chapel Hill Nurse Practitioner program and continues to support other programs as a clinic preceptor and supervisor.
 A former president of the Charlotte Area Psychiatric Society, she has served as the medical director and department chair at Novant Rowan Regional Medical Center where she helped develop the Lynn Geriatric Inpatient Program.